nick-lehmann/SnakeCharmerGuide/games/README.md

       root, raise the number to 1/2 for now.

 BONUS: Together with the tutors.
 Overload appropriate operators to make your life easier.

+### 🧮 Math adventure

+You're going to implement a few basic math methods yourself!
+Hurray 🥳

+The goal is simple: Print a list as bullet points (each item has a dash "-" in front) and then both the sum and the maximum of the list.
+The function for outputting a list as bullet points should be in its own module and the `sum()` and `max()` function should be in their own module as well.

+Tasks:
+1) Add three files/modules: one for the output function, one for the math functions and one where you write your code that uses the other two modules (e.g. `main.py`).
+2) Think of a list of integers.
+What is its maximum element and its sum?
+3) Write the output function that prints a list as bullet points.
+4) Write the `max()` function that finds the maximum of the given list.
+5) Write the `sum()` function that finds the sum of the given list.

+### 🎲 Guess my number

+You are going to implement the "Guess my number" play.
+When the game starts, the computer chooses a random number from a given range (e.g. one to six, but any other will do).
+Then, the user has three rounds to guess the number.
+After entering his or her guess, the user gets a message if the guess was too low or too high.
+If the guess was correct, the game is over and he/she has won.
+Otherwise, the next rounds starts.
+If the user did not guess the number after three rounds, he/she has lost.

+NOTE: Use the [random](https://docs.python.org/3/library/random.html) package from the standard library.
+BONUS: Let the user choose the range of numbers the secret number can be chosen from.

+### 🔐 Password Generator

+Implement your own secure password generator.
+Ask the user how long the password should be and print the generated password.
+For security reasons, every character should have the same probability to end up in the password.

+NOTE: Use the [string](https://docs.python.org/3/library/string.html) module to get a list of possible characters and the [random](https://docs.python.org/3/library/random.html) module to generate the password.
+NOTE: Take a look at the [`join()` method](https://docs.python.org/3/library/stdtypes.html#str.join)